cenit-io/cenit/README.md

 Once you have Cenit running in local you can start importing collections.

-First you need to create one translator that let you import all collections and data.
+First, you need to create one translator that let you import all collections and data.
 So, go to Transformations/Parser and select New.

 Write a namespace and a name for it.
 In style select Ruby.